What’s more important for B2B businesses: brand building or lead generation?

 In this case, the content audit process is more about being able to:

 You’ll want to include performance metrics to help you in your assessment.
-But in this post we’re going to be going beyond that and looking at some of the more subjective factors you need to consider in your decision-making process, especially when it comes to future opportunities.
+But in this post I’m going to be going beyond that and looking at some of the more subjective factors you need to consider in your decision-making process, especially when it comes to future opportunities.

 Ultimately we’re aiming for a Keep, Cut or Change analysis that allows us to action our blog audit in the most effective way.
 We’ll also ideally want a Create list to help with future content creation.